 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.

 Add mushrooms, shallot (reserve a pinch for garnish), and a pinch of salt and pepper to hot pan.
-Stir occasionally until browned and softened, 5-7 minutes.
+Stir occasionally until mushrooms are browned and softened, 5-7 minutes.

 Assemble and Bake the Flatbreads